jfrog/charts/stable/artifactory/README.md

 ### Prometheus Metrics

 If you want to enable Prometheus metrics you can use the `metrics` configuration options.
-Enabling this option requires that the Promtheus Operator already be deployed and the associated CRDs created.
+By default this option requires that the Promtheus Operator already be deployed and the associated CRDs created.

 The simplest way is to install Artifactory with the following command: